scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 You attempt to call forth a demon from the abyss at a point in range you can see.
 Make a spellcasting roll against 2 terrible dice.
 On success a group of demons (determined by the GM) whose combined CR is 8 or lower appear at the target location.
-When they appear the demons make a Willpower save against your Religion check.
+When they appear the demons make a Willpower save against your Religion challenge.
 On fail the demons obey you for the next day after which they revert to their default behavior.
 While in this realm demons summoned from this spell do not gain benefits from resting.
 Each successful casting of _Summon Demon_ in this location over the past day adds 1 terrible die to your spellcasting roll.

 The maximum CR increases by 3 for every level cast above 4th.